OrangeHatHacking/dotfiles/README.md

 - [x] Map out keybinds in the readme

-- [ ] Add some more bits like spicetify and vencord, maybe a password manager? (probably beyond the scope of some dotfiles)
+- [ ] Add some more bits like spicetify and vencord

 - [x] Get Hyprlock to activate on laptop lid close